COMPASSIONATE COMMUNICATION

 REGISTRATION INFO Insider tip: if you would rather someone does it for you, go to the office in person or jump to step 4.

+2. Online: Two steps include Admission and Registration, if you are a new student.
+Returning students only need to register.
+Click here to access both. https://www.sbcc.edu/extendedlearning/application.php Download it, fill it out with your Student ID number and the CRN numbers of the classes you want to take.
 Save the form (before closing the PDF) and email it to: SELAdmissions@sbcc.edu.
 If you can’t do this on your computer, then print it and write it by hand.
-Use your phone to take photos of both sides of the form and email them to: seladmissions@sbcc.edu
+Use your phone to take photo and email it to: seladmissions@sbcc.edu

-3. Request Help by Phone: (805) 683-8205
+3. Phone: Request Help (805) 683-8205

-Same hours as in-person office hours above, and Fridays from 9am-5pm.
+Same hours as in-person office hours above.

 4. Online